DataCueCo/datacue-help/docs/guide/products.md

 \
 DataCue allows you to check the statistics of your website and the products at individual level.You can access to this information at your DataCue Control Panel> Products.
 Then you can filter by dates, views, clicks or scores.\
  \
-Why not using this information for your digital marketing campaigns?
+Why not using this information for your **digital marketing campaigns**?
 Attract visitors with the products that have shown the most interest.